fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	<summary><b>Idris (Enoch)</b></summary>

 Idris was born when Adam as was alive.
-Idris is mentioned in the Quran that he was of high class and a prophet. ibris was the first to write.
+Idris is mentioned in the Quran that he was of high class and a prophet. idris was the first to write.

 Idris is mentioned twice in the Quran, where he is described as a wise man.
 In surah 19 of the Quran, Maryam, God says: